Leeoku/pearish/api/README.md

-# StockedUp
+# Pearish

 Project Overview
-Enter StockedUp: scan/enter items on a receipt to keep stock of what you have.
+Enter Pearish: scan/enter items on a receipt to keep stock of what you have.
 Ideally, this would use camera to scan a receipt and go line by line to store the item into a database.
 Never have to remember whether you have something or not.

 Upon entering a receipt, if it’s a food item, you can enter the best used by date If we go into sorting and pipelining feature later too, as to use the closest to expiration date items first